 The backcountry festival is the product of a lot of volunteer effort and good will.
-Falls Creek Resort Management Board, Falls Creek Cross Country, and a range of businesses and individuals have offered help and support in various forms.
-Bogong Equipment has provided some funds.
+A range of businesses and individuals have offered help and support in various forms to make it happen.

 We hope to be able to give back to some worthy causes while we hold the festival.